HelpLLC/Help/Text Files/Test Script.md

 34. User is able to respond to messages from businesses from a customer account
 35. User is able to report an issue from a customer account
 36. User is able to report a company from a customer account
+26. User is able to view Credits from a customer account
+26. User is able to view Terms & Conditions from a customer account
+26. User is able to view Privacy from a customer account
+26. User is able to view About from a customer account
-37. User is able to view credits from a customer account
+26. User is able to view Notification Settings from a customer account
 38. User is able to block a company from a customer account
 39. User is able to unblock a company from a customer account
 40. User is able to reset their password